-- 1.1 Entities shall adopt and communicate to their suppliers and the public a supply chain policy for sourcing gold, silver and PGM from conflict-affected and high-risk areas.
-The policy shall be consistent with Annex II of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas ('the OECD Guidance'). - 1.2 Entities shall exercise due diligence over the supply chains of gold, silver and PGM in ways appropriate to their size and circumstances: - a.
-Entities in the gold & silver value chain shall adhere to the OECD Guidance and the recommendations of its Supplement on Gold as applicable to their operations. - b.
-Entities in the PGM value chain shall adhere to the OECD Guidance. - 1.3 Refiner entities shall maintain internal material control systems that allow for the reconciliation of movement of inventory in and out over a given time.
-Gold refiners shall additionally collect and, with due regard to business confidentiality, share information on the mine of origin of mined gold received with the RJC each year.
+- 1.1 Entities in the gold, silver and PGM supply chain shall exercise due diligence over their supply chains in accordance with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (the 'OECD Guidance') or other auditable due diligence frameworks recognised by the RJC to be aligned with the OECD Guidance ('RJC-recognised due diligence frameworks'), in ways appropriate to their size and circumstances.
+In addition: - a.
+Entities in the gold value chain shall implement the OECD Guidance Supplement on Gold as applicable to their operations and supply chains. - 1.2 Entities shall adopt and communicate publicly and to their suppliers a supply chain policy with respect to sourcing from conflict-affected and high-risk areas.
+The policy shall be consistent at a minimum with Annex II of the OECD Guidance or with other RJC-recognised due diligence frameworks. - 1.3 Refiner members shall: - a.
+Maintain internal material control systems that can reconcile movement of inventory in and out over a given time. - b.
+Gold refiners shall additionally collect and, with due regard to business confidentiality, share annually information with the RJC on the mine of origin of mined gold received.